-They want me to assure them that the prosecutors aren't going to file the case, or that I can get the case dismissed when I haven't seen any of the facts surrounding the case at least from the police or prosecutor's standpoint.
+They want me to assure them that the prosecutors aren't going to file the case or get dismissed when I haven't seen any of the facts surrounding the case, at least from the police or prosecutor's standpoint.

-I just keep getting asked over and over again what's going to happen and if the case is going to be dismissed.
-A lot of times I can't answer the question without all the pieces of the puzzle.
+I keep getting asked repeatedly what's going to happen and if the case will be dismissed.
+Often, I can't answer the question without all the pieces of the puzzle.

 In other words, I have to find out from the prosecutor and police's standpoint what evidence they have and then compare and match that against what you're saying about the case.

-If I only have part of the puzzle -- part of the equation -- then it is very difficult to make a snap judgment over the phone.
-People call in and say, another lawyer told me that they can get the case dismissed.
+If I only have part of the puzzle -- part of the equation -- then making a snap judgment over the phone is challenging.
+People call in and say that another lawyer told me they could get the case dismissed.

 I'm like, wait a minute.
 They don't know anything about your case.
 All they know is what you've told them, and of course, you're going to pain the best rosy picture possible and a lot of time.

-In many cases, you don't even know exactly what evidence the prosecutors have.
-So, if that attorney is telling you that, that would be the last attorney I would hire.
+In many cases, you don't know exactly what evidence the prosecutors have.
+So, if that attorney is telling you that, that would be the last attorney, I would hire.

 What are the Common California Sex Crime Charges?